yuri/ngcourse/handout/04-controllers.md

   ]);
 ```

 This used to be needed due to minification.
-Can now be handled with the ng-
+Can now be handled with the
-annotate plugin for Gulp.
+`ng-annotate` plugin for Gulp.

 ## Two-Way Binding with ng-model